 Bookish Longish Bio:

-Heid E. Erdrich is the author of four collections of poetry including Cell Traffic: New and Selected Poems, 2012.
-Heid’s most recent book is a nonfiction work, Original Local: Indigenous Foods, Stories and Recipes from the Upper Midwest, 2013.
+Heid E. Erdrich is the author of five collections of poetry including Curator of Ephemera at the New Museum for Archaic Media new in 2017.
+Heid’s nonfiction work, Original Local: Indigenous Foods, Stories and Recipes from the Upper Midwest, earned a City Pages Best Food Book of 2014 designation.
 Her writing has won awards from the Minnesota State Arts Board, Bush Foundation, The Loft Literary Center, and First People’s Fund.
 Her book National Monuments won the 2009 Minnesota Book Award.
 In 2013 she was named a City Pages Artists of the Year.
-Heid’s poem films have been screened widely at festivals and have won a Judges Award, a Best of Fest, and a Best Experimental Short award.
+Heid’s poem films have been screened widely at festivals and have won Best of Fest and a Best Experimental Short awards.
 She is an independent scholar and curator, a playwright, and founding publisher of Wiigwaas Press an Ojibwe language publisher.
 She teaches the MFA Creative Writing program of Augsburg College.
 Heid grew up in Wahpeton, North Dakota and is Ojibwe enrolled at Turtle Mountain.
-She lives in the Twin Cities.

 Professional Short Bio:

 Heid E. Erdrich is a poet, writer, and filmmaker.
 She is a faculty mentor for Augsburg College Low-residency MFA .
-Heid also serves as the Interim Gallery Director for All My Relations Arts.
-She is author of five books, most recently Cell Traffic (poetry) and Original Local: Indigenous Foods, Stories, and Recipes from the Upper Midwest, which was a City Pages Top Ten food book for 2014.
+Heid is the author of five books of poetry, most recently Curator of Ephemera at the New Museum for Archaic Media and Original Local: Indigenous Foods, Stories, and Recipes from the Upper Midwest, which was a City Pages Top Ten food book for 2014.

 Short Friendly Bio:

 Heid E. Erdrich’s writing has won awards and honors from the Loft Literary Center, Bush Foundation, Minnesota State Arts Board, The First Peoples Fund and other organizations.
-She teaches writing and is a frequent speaker on Native American subjects.
+She teaches writing and is a frequent speaker on Native American literature, visual art, and Indigenous foods among other subjects.
 She lives in Minnesota with her husband, kids, and a feisty Jack Russell terrier.

-Heid E. Erdrich is a collaborative artist and the author of four collections of poetry, most recently Cell Traffic from University of Arizona Press.
-Her curatorial work includes over a dozen exhibits in Minnesota.
-Heid’s poem films have been selected for screening at festivals internationally including ImagineNative, Co-Kisser, Native Film Festival, Vision Maker, and at the Santa Fe Indian Market film festival, Class-X. Her collaborative poem videos have won a Judges Award, a Best of Fest, and a Best Experimental Short awards in 2014 and 2015.
+Heid E. Erdrich is a collaborative artist and the author of five collections of poetry, most recently Curator of Ephemera at the New Museum for Archaic Media from Michigan State University Press.
+She has curated many exhibits of contemporary Native American art since 2007.
+Heid’s collaborative poem films have been selected for screening at festivals internationally including ImagineNative, Native Film Festival, Vision Maker, and at the Santa Fe Indian Market film festival, Class-X. These poem videos have won Best of Fest, and a Best Experimental Short awards in 2014 and 2015.
 Heid grew up in Wahpeton, North Dakota and is Ojibwe enrolled at Turtle Mountain.
-She teaches the MFA Creative Writing program of Augsburg College.
+She teaches the MFA Creative Writing low-residency program of Augsburg College.